Syncope definition and classification

-HR decreases <40 beats/minute for more than 10 sec, without asystole >3 sec.
+HR decreases <40 beats/min. for more than 10 sec; without asystole >3 sec.
 BP decreases before HR fall.

 POTS: postural orthostatic tachycardia syndrome

-Compared to other diagnostic tests, TTT, has one of the highest diagnostic yields if the result is abnormal, with the test being diagnostic in more than 50% of cases [11,12].
-However, this is the situation which exists in specialized syncope centers and units, where a diagnosis can be established in more than 50% of patients with a mean of three tests per patient [11,12].
+Compared with other diagnostic tests, TTT has one of the highest diagnostic yields if the result is abnormal, with the test being diagnostic in more than 50% of cases.
+[11,12] However, this is the situation which exists in specialized syncope centres and units, where a diagnosis can be established in more than 50% of patients with a mean of three tests per patient.
+[11,12]

-There have been concerns that the diagnostic utility of TTT is not high enough, and that a positive TTT rather suggests the presence of hypotensive susceptibility than provides a diagnosis of reflex syncope.
+There have been concerns that the diagnostic utility of TTT is not high enough, and that a positive TTT suggests the presence of hypotensive susceptibility rather than providing a diagnosis of reflex syncope.
 However, performing tilt-testing according to ESC guidelines could have a high diagnostic yield (higher than most of the other tests).

 The type of response to tilt-testing could guide patient management.
 Patients with vasodepressor and mixed syncope and those with orthostatic hypotension most of all need reassurance regarding the benign nature of the condition.
-Education plays a key role in this setting and includes avoidance of triggering factors, increase in fluid intake, physical counterpressure maneuvers and tilt-training.
+Education plays a key role in this setting and includes avoidance of triggering factors, an increase in fluid intake, physical counterpressure maneuvers and tilt-training.

 The proper management for patients with cardioinhibitory syncope with asystole has been the subject of much debate.
 The question here is if pacing would reduce syncope recurrences.
-Several randomized controlled trials based on tilt-testing response have given conflicting results [16-19].
-The International Study on Syncope of Uncertain Etiology (ISSUE)-2 study showed a striking reduction in the recurrence of syncope with pacing in patients with documented asystole during spontaneous syncope (implantable loop recorder monitoring).
-ISSUE-2 was a non-randomized trial, but recently its results were confirmed by the randomized ISSUE-3.
+Several randomized controlled trials based on tilt-testing response have given conflicting results.
+[16-19] The International Study on Syncope of Uncertain Etiology (Issue-2) showed a striking reduction in the recurrence of syncope with pacing in patients with documented asystole during spontaneous syncope (implantable loop recorder monitoring).
+Issue-2 was a nonrandomised trial, but recently its results were confirmed by the randomised Issue-3.